 Nouns in German SEO are essential to get right.
 Missing one or getting it wrong could change the meaning of a word, render the keyword useless, and, more importantly, make your website look unprofessional.

 Take Arbeiterunfallversicherungsgesetz, for example, which is an occupational accident insurance all employers have to have.
 If you're designing a website to be translated into German, you need to build sufficient space for a 33 character word in your translated content.
-If you're using Arbeiterunfallversicherungsgesetz in a Meta Title, then these should be a maximum of 57 or so characters long, so this doesn't allow you much space for other words.

 Which Social Media sites are popular?